Heroin Addiction: Signs, Symptoms, Risks, and Treatment Resources

 How is Heroin Taken?

 Heroin can be snorted, smoked, injected (intravenous, intramuscular, or subcutaneous), or taken orally.
-Heroin is highly lipid-soluble and rapidly crosses the blood/brain barrier.
+Heroin is highly lipid-soluble, allowing it to rapidly cross the blood-brain barrier and initiate its effects swiftly.

-Injecting heroin into veins activates the most rapid administration of the side effects (less than 1 minute).[7]
+Injecting heroin into veins is the most rapid method of administration, with effects typically occurring within seconds to a minute.[7]
 There is a risk of transmission of HIV, Hepatitis, or other infectious diseases via used needles.

 When smoking, snorting, or taking heroin orally, the effects will reach your brain in 3-5 minutes.[8]
 There is a risk of developing leukoencephalopathy, a spongiform degeneration of the white matter, by smoking heroin.[9]
 This is due to a product of the heating process.